Table of Content

 - Getting the customers to give relevant feedback and stay connected

 Content sharing has never been so targeted and easy.
-Using beacons also means that the money spent on traditional advertisements like printing can be put into much better use.
+Using beacons also means that the money spent on traditional advertisements like printing can be put to much better use.

 - Pull the shoppers to the less visited areas of a store